tarwn/lessthandot-hugo/blogs/content/posts/2008-12-01-reportviewer-and-the-rsprintclient-contr.md

 So if you found yourself with the update mentioned don't uninstall it for one.
 Microsoft releases these for a reason and uninstalling them usually isn't the best course.
 If you're smart you have WSUS running and you're controlling in a test environment before applying anyhow.
 The company we are with now does not but they will get there.
 Growing and growing fast.

-So in an attempt to fix the error try these steps…
+So in an attempt to fix the error try these steps...

 1. Verify you have KB956391 installed.
 If it isn't you have other issues